vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Cunningham in ASI Reports, Vol. XVII (1884), pp. 109 f. notes:

-The head of Herakles is unfortunately wanting; but the pose and muscular develop ment of the body are infinitely superior to any purely Indian sculpture that I have seen.
-Herakles has his left arm wound about the lion’s neck, while with his right he is raising the club, which appears behind his back, to strike a blow.
+The head of Herakles is unfortunately wanting; but the pose and muscular develop ment of the body are infinitely superior to any purely Indian sculpture that I have seeṇHerakles has his left arm wound about the lion’s neck, while with his right he is raising the club, which appears behind his back, to strike a blow.
 The raised arm is also gone.
 The lion is rather a weak animal.
 The group is not cut in the round, but is an altro-relievo with a rough back, and has apparently formed one side of an altar.

 Cf. Harle 1986, 67 f.
-The ‘Indian Heracles’ of Greek sources, mentioned by Megasthenes et al., is mostly identified as Kr.s.n. a, a deity very well at home in Mathurā (Karttunen 1989, 211 f.).
+The ‘Indian Heracles’ of Greek sources, mentioned by Megasthenes et al., is mostly identified as Kr.s.ṇa, a deity very well at home in Mathurā (Karttunen 1989, 211 f.).